Asiim/TDD-chess/README.md

 - ~~White figure init~~
 - ~~Enable figure to keep track of its position~~
 - ~~Figure with start position init~~
+- ~~Prevent any figure from moving 4 fields horizontally/vertically and 5 fields vertically/horizontlly~~

 ### Rules tests:
 - ~~2 type of figures (white, black)~~